dlandon/zoneminder.machine.learning/README.md

 Changes:

+2019-01-05
+- Update zmNinja Event Notification Server to version 2.6.

 2018-12-25
 - Update zmNinja Event Notification Server to version 2.5.

 2018-12-09
 - Remove http:// access.
 You can only access Zoneminder with htps://.
 A self signed certificate is generated for you.
+- Update Zoneminder to 1.32.3.

 2018-11-14
 - Adjustment to apache2 modules.